- Career record of 393-155 over 17 seasons

 - Nine-time Mid-Florida Conference Coach of the Year

-Tim Ryan enters his 16th season as the College of Central Florida’s men’s basketball coach.
+Tim Ryan finished his 17th and final season as the College of Central Florida’s men’s basketball coach.
 He led the Patriots to the program's first-ever NJCAA National Basketball Championship in 2013.
 Coach Ryan has the longest streak of consecutive appearances in the FCSAA State Tournament with 13 appearances.
-Over the past 15 seasons, Coach Ryan has produced eight All-Americans, more than any other junior college in the country.
+His 393 wins are the most of any coach in powerhouse Region VIII in that time period.
+Coach Ryan has produced nine All-Americans, four of which were first team.

-Ivan Gandia-Rosa broke former Patriot and NJCAA All-American KJ Maura’s single-game record by dishing out 21 assists on February 15, 2017 against conference rival Daytona State College.
-Gandia-Rosa finished No. 1 in FCSAA, Top 10 in NJCAA in total assists (200) and finished second in the state for most assists/game (6.5).
+Ivan Gandia-Rosa broke former Patriot and NJAA All-American KJ Maura’s single-game record by dishing out 21 assists on February 15, 2017 against conference rival Daytona State College.
+Gandia-Rosa finished No. 1 in the FCSAA, Top 10 in the NJCAA in total assists (200) and finished second in the state for most assists/game (6.5).

 In 2016, Ryan led the Patriots to its 14th conference title, eighth of his career at CF, sharing a piece of the title with Daytona State College.
 They finished the season 23-8 overall, 6-3 in conference.
 Ryan also took the Patriots to its 11th consecutive state tournament and produced a national-best eighth NJCAA All-American in KJ Maura.
 Maura broke the FCSAA single-game assist record (20), finishing No. 1 in the state and nation for most assists per game (9.8) and total assists (304).
 As a team, CF finished No. 2 in the state for most assists per game and No. 3 for lowest defensive field goal percentage.